6 questions you should ask your realtor | Questions to ask a realtor when selling | Questions to ask a realtor when buying | Our methodology

 A real estate agent should be able to estimate how long it will take to sell your house based on their pricing strategy and local market trends.

-You can’t expect a realtor to know exactly how long it will take to sell your house, but their estimate should be based on data.
+You can’t expect a realtor to know exactly how long it will take to sell your house, but their estimate should be based on local sales data.

 For example, a listing agent who knows what they’re doing might say something like, “Houses in this neighborhood are under contract within 25 days of listing, on average.
 Since your home is priced below the median home value in the neighborhood, I would expect that it will sell in less than 25 days.”